 - Colloidal silver: Colloidal silver, aka tiny particles of silver suspended in liquid, has long been touted as a natural virus killer when applied directly to the skin.
 Studies suggest that it can kill viral compounds, but if you use too much silver, there’s a risk of developing agyria, a condition where you — literally — turn silver (well, blue-gray.
 But still.)

 - Ozone is a naturally occurring energy-rich molecule embodying unique physio-chemical and biological properties.
 With viruses, ozone therapy damages the viral DNA and upsets the reproductive cycle by oxidizing our viral-invaded cells and eliminating them from our bodies, which are then replaced with healthy cells.
 There have been some promising studies examining how ozone can inactivate viruses and stimulate the immune system to speed up healing.
-It’s important to note that ozone cannot be inhaled so it must be properly administered, and can have side effects including viral die off, which often makes people feel worse before they feel better.
+It’s important to note that ozone cannot be inhaled so it must be properly administered (ozone generators will come with precise instructions), and can have side effects including viral die off, which often makes people feel worse before they feel better.

 Antiviral Herbs & Antiviral Supplements: What Works?

-When it comes to natural antivirals, antiviral herbs and supplements are the two most popular and easy to use options.
-Here’s our rundown on which antiviral herbs and antiviral supplements actually work to kill viruses naturally:
+When it comes to what kills viruses naturally, antiviral herbs and supplements are the two most popular and easy to use options.
+Here’s our rundown on which antiviral herbs and antiviral supplements actually work: